cnvdya/starbucksApp/README.md

 ###  Starbucks Application built using Java REST APIs.

         • Add Cards API - Implemented a REST API on top of the Starbucks Library to enable Adding Cards.
-        • Managed Order API - Implemented a REST API on top of the Starbucks Library to Manage Orders.
+        • Manage Order API - Implemented a REST API on top of the Starbucks Library to Manage Orders.
         • Payment API - Implemented a REST API on top of the Starbucks Library to enable Payments.
         • Authentication API - Implemented a REST API on top of the Starbucks Library to manage user authentication.
         • Deployed the REST APIs to AWS EC2 and enabled Auto-scaling and load-balancing.